plediii/dual-protocol/README.md

 The optional source address provides information orthogonal to the body information, which the destination host canx use to create a [layered system](http://en.wikipedia.org/wiki/Representational_state_transfer#Layered_system) in the RESTful sense.
+The source address should also be a HevEmitter event.
 Practically, hosts may use the source address to affect message processing in a manner distinct from the expected function of the body (e.g., source address filtering, responses, proxy).

 Finally, the optional hash of meta data is similar to headers in HTTP.
 `ctxt.options` express information about the message orthogonal to